NorSC/supervisor-search/_supervisors/dirk-van-der-linden.md

 available: true
 email: dirk.vanderlinden@northumbria.ac.uk
 website: www.profdirk.com
-office_hours: To be confirmed; for KV6003 please contact me via MS Teams to discuss project ideas
+office_hours: I will be available in my office (CIS 305) on Wednesday the 29th of September 11am-noon and 1pm-2pm to discuss.
+You can also contact me via email or Teams to arrange an appointment outside these times.
 research_group: Northumbria Social Computing
 research_themes:
   - Human-Computer Interaction